joemoose/dungeoneers.d20/docs/4 Appendix.md

 **Damage**: Dealt first to HP.

 - Once HP is depleted, take damage to STR.
-- After taking STR damage, make a STR Save.
+- After taking STR damage, make a STR check.
 On failure, take an *Injured* burden and become incapacitated.
 - If STR is reduced to zero, you die.

 **Usage**: After combat, roll d6 for each weapon, ammunition, and armor.
 On 5-6, mark usage.

 ### Rest & Healing

-- **Short**: Takes a Turn.
+- **Short**: Takes a turn.
 Restore all HP.
-- **Long**: Takes a Watch.
+- **Long**: Takes a watch.
 Restore 1 STR, DEX, and WIL.
 - **Full**: Takes a week.
 Restore all STR, DEX, and WIL.
 Removes *Injured* and other long-term burdens.

 ### Spells

 Invest **1–3 Power** (up to the remaining uses).

-- Roll **d6** for each **Power** invested.
+- Roll **d6** for each **Essence** invested.
 Mark usage for each  5 or 6 rolled.
-- The spell effect happens using [SUM] and [DICE].
+- The spell effect happens using number of dice tolled and the sum.
 - For every 6 rolled, take d6 WIL damage.
-Make a WIL Save.
+Make a WIL check.
 On failure, take a *Dazed* burden.

 ### Inventory